Northern Cyprus Holidays Famagusta

 Ancient City Of Salamis

-The ancient city of Salamis, founded in the Bronze Age, is located 11 km from Famagusta.
+Founded in the Bronze Age, Salamis is located 11 km from Famagusta.
 The ruins found in the ancient city date back to the 11th century BC.
-This place, which is one of the places you should visit when you come to Famagusta, takes you back to the ancient times with its historical texture.
+This place takes you back to ancient times with its historical texture and is one you should visit when you come to Famagusta.

 Lala Mustafa Pasha Mosque-Saint Nicholas Cathedral